 Why is the cloud good?

 - The main reason the cloud is good is because you can store your data online and access it anywhere.
 It’s like a central hub for your data that you can grab from anywhere.
-This is great for people that travel and businesses that want several employees to access data from one place.
-It’s also handy to have some files in one place if you have several devices like a phone, laptop, tablet, PC, ect.
-With the cloud you can access files on the cloud with all your devices.
+This is great for people who travel and businesses that want several employees to access data from one place.
+It’s also handy to have some files in one place if you have several devices like a phone, laptop, tablet, PC, etc. With the cloud, you can access files on the cloud with all your devices.

-- The cloud usually is expandable, as you need more space most cloud services have the ability to add more space anytime you need it.
+- The cloud usually is expandable, as you need more space most cloud services can add more space anytime you need it.

 What is bad about the cloud?

 - The main issue with the cloud is security.
 Anything that is online no matter who the company is has some sort of risk to hackers.
-There is an old saying that anything is hackable so always backup.
-With celebrity nude pictures getting exposed and Target credit cards it’s clear that the cloud is not 100% safe.
+There is an old saying that anything is hackable so always back up everything.
+With celebrity nude pictures getting exposed and Target credit cards, it’s clear that the cloud is not 100% safe.

-- You have to pay normally, if you are not paying then you are even at more rick for your data to be hacked.
-Security costs money and time, so without payment no service can put the effort needed to really secure your data correctly.
+- You have to pay normally, if you are not paying then you are even at more risk for your data to be hacked.
+Security costs money and time, so without payment, no service can put the effort needed to really secure your data correctly.